dgerosa/corecollapse/README.md

 You are more than welcome to use these waveforms in your research; we kindly ask you to cite our paper above.
 If you want to cite the database specifically, it's DOI.

+This material is also available on Christian Ott’s webpage [stellarcollapse.org](http://stellarcollapse.org/gerosaetal2016), together with more resources on stellar collapse.

 ### Waveforms in scalar-tensor theories